 Although our porcelain veneers are relatively strong and durable, care must be taken to not damage or break the thin porcelain shells.
 If you have a tendency to grind your teeth, the doctor may recommend a protective guard to be worn while you sleep.

-Veneers provide more strength when crushing an object than when twisting or tearing.
+Veneers provide more strength when crushing an object than twisting or tearing.
 Therefore, just as with natural teeth, patients with veneers should avoid opening nut shells, chewing on bones, ice cubes, or anything else that may cause chipping or cracking to occur.

 How Long Do Porcelain Veneers Last?

 Porcelain veneers are known to be a long-lasting cosmetic solution.
-They are made with a porcelain material and are attached the front of your teeth to last for several years, if not decades!
+They are made with a porcelain material and are attached to the front of your teeth to last for several years, if not decades!